 Agent: The perpetrator or perpetuator of oppression and/or discrimination; usually a member of the dominant, non‐target identity group.

 Ageism: Prejudiced thoughts and discriminatory actions based on differences in age; usually that of younger persons against older.

-Anti‐Semitism: Hatred of or prejudice against Jews or Judaism.
+Anti‐Semitism: Fear. hatred of or prejudice against Jews or Judaism.

 Appropriation: Adopting elements of a different culture without understanding, credit, or permission.
 This occurs when a dominant culture takes from a minority culture and involves a power imbalance.